zoopdoop/dotlit/README.md

 _Then add the following lines which define the main entry point into the program._

-    $+ hello.c
+    $ hello.c (+)

     int main() {
     }

 _Finally lets make the program print out "Hello, world!" and exit with a status code of 0.
 Add the following between the two braces after int main() _

-    $3a4,5 hello.c
+    $ hello.c (3a4,5)
         puts("Hello, world!");
         return 0;

 ---------------------------------------

 The previous example shows the three of the five file operations that dotlit adds.
 Here are all five operations:

     $ text.txt
-    This creates a new file called text.txt
+    This creates a new file called text.txt since there is no operator after the filename.

-    $+ test.txt
+    $ test.txt (+)
-    This line gets appended to test.txt
+    This line gets appended to test.txt.
+The plain "+" means insert the text at the end of the file.

-    $1a2 test.txt
+    $ test.txt (1+)
-    This line is inserted at line 2 (pushing "This line gets appended to test.txt" to line 3)
+    These two line are inserted after line 1, pushing "This line gets appended to test.txt" to line 3.
+    The "1+" means insert the text after line 1.
+To insert a line at the start of the file you would use "0+".

-    $1,2d0 test.txt
+    $ test.txt (0-2)
     This deletes the first two lines of test.txt.
-This code block is ignored.
+    The content of this code block is ignored but will be flagged if the dotlit command renders it to HTML.
+    The "0-2" means delete two lines after line 0 (the start of the file)

-    $1c1 test.txt
+    $ test.txt (1)
     This is the new first line of the file.
+The bare "1" means change line 1 in test.txt This second line is ignored since we only specified a single line change.
+It will be flagged if the dotlit command renders it to HTML.

 The last three commands use the [diff](http://en.wikipedia.org/wiki/Diff) output format to specify how a file should change